 - Dip each pastry into the egg wash, and then into the bread crumbs.
 Set aside on a plate.

-- Heat 2 inches of oil in a heavy bottomed skillet to 350 degrees.
+- Heat 2 inches of oil in a heavy skillet with tall sides to 350 degrees.

-- Fry the risoles in batches until golden brown.
+- Fry the risoles in batches until they are golden brown.
 Drain on paper towels.
 Serve warm.

 - Risoles may be kept warm (or reheated) in a 200 degree oven for up to an hour.
 Risoles may be prepared and breaded, then refrigerated for several hours before frying.